otrv4/otrv4/otrv4.md

 j as Previous sent message id
 k as Previous received message id

-Ri as Root key
+R_i as Root key
-Csi_j as Sending Chain key
+Cs_i_j as Sending Chain key
-Cri_k as Receiving Chain key
+Cr_i_k as Receiving Chain key
-our_ecdh an ECDH ephemeral key pair their_ecdh an ECDH ephemeral public key our_dh a DH ephemeral key pair their_dh a DH ephemeral public key
+our_ecdh an ECDH ephemeral key pair //TODO: this should be a new function, this does not derive session id.
+How to differentiate this? their_ecdh an ECDH ephemeral public key our_dh a DH ephemeral key pair their_dh a DH ephemeral public key

 (NOTE: our_* contains both a public and private key, whereas their_* contains only a public key)
 ```
 The previously mentioned keys are affected by these events:

 #### When you start a new DAKE